-- Robert Richardson, The Hateful Eight – More greatness from Richardson.
+- Robert Richardson, The Hateful Eight – Looks to be more greatness from Richardson.

 Best Costume Design

 - Sandy Powell, Carol – Powell has two contenders in the race.
-I’ll bet on the more sophisticated entry for now…but who am I kidding?
+I’ll bet on the more sophisticated entry for now.

 - Paco Delgado, The Danish Girl – Delgado trying for his second nomination from a Tom Hooper film.